ErpNetDocs/webclient/introduction/how-to/advanced-filter.md

 ![picture](pictures/advanced_filter_3.png)
 > [!NOTE]
 >
 > Filtering by the row is supported only for attributes that have the comparison type “contains”.
+Calculated attributes and Stored attributes are exempt.
+Stored attribute as a Date can be selected in the navigation row, but not filtered properly by the advanced filter.

 3. Through a URL – the filter combinations of the address are loaded in the panel.
 4. Through the Customize panel (add a pinned valueless filter)